 Section E. SCORING

-3. Buddy System Scoring - As a last resort, should some unforeseen reason such as weather or lack of checkers exclude the “AM/PM” checker system of scoring, the "buddy system" must be used.
+Buddy System Scoring – At certain distant locations or should some unforeseen reason such as weather or lack of checkers exclude the “AM/PM” checker system of scoring, the "buddy system" will be used.
 This system allows each competitor to become a checker, and score the other competitors in his/her group.
 When possible, this system should be organized to use groups of a minimum of three riders so as to be as fair as possible to all riders.
-When it is necessary to use the “buddy system”, the Trialsmaster shall draw the riding groups, and assign a group leader.
+When it is necessary to use the “buddy system”, the Trialsmaster shall assign the riding groups and a group leader.
 The group leader should record all scores, except his/her own, and will settle all scoring disputes, subject to protest.
 Riders must stay in their assigned groups for the duration of the event.
 Riders will clean up a section assigned on their group’s scorecards after the Trialsmaster confirms all results are final.